chees/escaperoom/README.md

 Each player gets a button with 🖊️, 🍍 or 🍎.
 Once they are pressed in the correct order the game continues with the next part.

+Puzzle 2:
+One does not simply press a button press button -> get a phone number from OneDoesNotSimply

+Puzzle 3:
+Phone.
+Call number from puzzle 2 -> Hello, this is dog

 Don't push button (reset)